Wondering about 5 ways AI in the automotive industry is making an impact?

-In this blog post, aimed at those who are in the automotive industry, interested in artificial intelligence and technology, we explore five ways artificial intelligence is impacting the automotive industry and cover the following topics:
+In this blog post, aimed at those who are in the automotive industry, and interested in artificial intelligence and technology, we explore five use cases of AI in the automotive industry.

 Earlier this year, California granted approval and new legislation to allow driverless cars *without* a human operator!